Lusito/typed-ecstasy/docs/guide/core/family.md

 const entities = engine.entities.forFamily(family);
 ```

-Usually you'd store the result in the attribute of an [EntitySystem](entitysystem.md) (the returned array will always be the same and as such up-to-date).
+Usually you'd store the result in the attribute of an [EntitySystem](entitysystem.md) (the returned array will always be the same instance and as such be up-to-date).

 You can iterate over them either with a *for of* loop:
 ```typescript